BruOp/personal-website/content/blog/ibl/index.md

 Fdez-Agüera further notes that this approximation fails for narrow lights, such as analytical point or directional lights.
 Interestingly, [Stephen McAuley](http://advances.realtimerendering.com/s2019/index.htm) made the clever observation that this multiscattering term will only dominate at higher roughnesses, where our radiance map is going to be highly blurred and fairly diffuse.
 His comparison shows little difference, so if you weren't previously using irradiance you could potentially skip it here as well.
 However we've already created our irradiance map, so we will be using it again here.

-And so, if we use the approximation from earlier for the single scattering event, and bring in this approximation for the multiscattering event, we end up with the following:
+If we use the approximation from earlier for the single scattering event, and bring in this approximation for the multiscattering event, we end up with the following:

 $$
 L_o(\mathbf{v}) = \left( f_a + f_b \right) \text{radiance} + (1 - E_{ss}) \text{irradiance}